agilityprop/hass-tailscale/tailscale/DOCS.md

 **Note:** _If you encounter strange browser behaviour or strange error messages, try to clear all site related cookies, clear all browser cache, restart browser._

+### Option: `ts_certs`

+Requires either Proxy or Funnel feature to be enabled, if set to 'true' a copy of your tailscale SSL certificate and private key will be saved in your Home Assistant ssl directory ready to be imported into other add-ons as may be necessary.

+This option is set as 'false' by default.

 ### Option: `log_level`